Windows 11 File Backup User Case

 - It offers different backup modes (intelligent sector backup or exact backup) and different compression levels (high/normal/low).

-- You can backup your files with fixed intervals (daily/weekly/monthly) and choose a way perform scheduled backup, both full backup and incremental backup are available.
+- You can backup your files at fixed intervals (daily/weekly/monthly) and choose a way to perform a scheduled backup, both full backup and incremental backup are available.

 - It supports various storage devices, such as USB, HDD, SSD, etc.